ddbj/www/_metabobank/datafile-e.md

 ## Metabolite assignment file {#maf}

 The metabolite assignment file (MAF) is recommended to include all metabolites/unknowns/features identified or annotated within the study.
-Please complete the table with as much information as possible.
-Sample names need to be added in the columns to the right of the table, in each column sample values per metabolite should be included.
+Please fill the table with as much information as possible to improve data reusability.
+Add a sample name column to the right of the table to list the measured values of each metabolite for each sample.
-The fixed MAF columns are as follows.
+Descriptions of the items in the MAF are as follows.

 |Column|Description|Example|Technology type|
 |---|